laravel-zero/website/README.md

 <h4> <center>This is a <bold>community project</bold> and not an official Laravel one </center></h4>

-Laravel Zero was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a micro-framework that provides an elegant starting point for your console application.
+Laravel Zero was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a micro-framework that provides an elegant starting point for your command-line application.
 It is a **unofficial** and customized version of Laravel optimized for building command-line applications.

 - Built on top of the [Laravel](https://laravel.com) components.
 - Optional installation of [Eloquent](#database).